Skip to main content

 Back in Pataliputra, the Emperor and his Empress were not happy with what the lesser Queen's son had done.
 Married a commoner, that to a Buddhist.
 They laughed.

 " Showed his true colours at last, that son of yours."
 Giggled the Empress.
-The Emperor ordered an astrologer to come to see the new member of the family as per rituals.
+The Emperor ordered an astrologer to come to see the new member of the family as per the rituals.
 The family astrologer predicted, " He who shall be born in her womb will conquer the land in the sea, Lanka."
-Alarmed at this prediction, the Empress' son Sushima became alarmed.
+Alarmed at this prediction, the Empress's son Sushima became alarmed.
 Bindusara ordered Ashoka to leave with his wife for Ujjaini immediately and refrained Devi from entering the royal palace with a royal title.
 Ashoka's mother followed them.
-Sushima made several attempts to hurt and kill the pregnant lady time and again.
+Sushima made several attempts to hurt and kill the pregnant lady, time and again.
 Ashoka grew furious and vowed to kill him.
-Devi suggested complaining to Bindusara who took immediate action by warning Sushima, the crown prince.
+Devi suggested complaining to Bindusara, who took immediate action by warning Sushima, the crown prince.

 Queen Devi as imagined by Abanindranath Tagore

 He sent gifts and messages to Vidisha to woo Devi back.
 She had already heard of his other marriages and learning of his infidelity, hurt and angry, she refused to go back to him.
 Ashoka grew apart from his children and other wives emotionally due to his strained relationship with Devi.
-It is at this time that memories of his first years of marriage haunted him and he took to Buddhism to find mental peace.
+It is at this time that memories of his first years of marriage haunted him, and he took to Buddhism to find mental peace.
 In the next two years, the violent emperor changed into a devout Buddhist and became " A Father to His People".

-Through her repeated persuasion Ashoka let Mahendra and Sanghamitra go to the South East nations to teach the ideals of Buddhism.
+Through her repeated persuasion, Ashoka let Mahendra and Sanghamitra go to the Southeast nations to teach the ideals of Buddhism.
 The Kuru clan travelled to Sri Lanka with them after converting to Buddhism.
 She died at 60, leaving Ashoka grief-stricken.
-National mourning was declared and the emperor performed charity referring to her as " The Chief Consort, Empress, and Beloved Wife, And A Strong Believer Of Sambuddha" on several pillars and seals.
-Ashoka's grief made him quit his throne and after a vacuum of power, his grandson Dasharatha took over.
+National mourning was declared, and the emperor performed charity, referring to her as " The Chief Consort, Empress, and Beloved Wife, And A Strong Believer of Sambuddha" on several pillars and seals.
+Ashoka's grief made him quit his throne, and after a vacuum of power, his grandson Dasharatha took over.

 Lion Pillar of Sanchi

-The story of Ashoka and his first wife Maharani Devi, the only Buddhist Empress of India, not only reflects their personal life, their constant clashes and their love for each other but also reflects Devi's influence on two most important historical events of India, The Kalinga War and Ashoka's conversion to Buddhism.
-She was his inspiration for peace and their love did not break due to a clash of ideals or even separation.
-Although people of different ideals they showed immense respect to each other as a couple and Devi's character shone in the upbringing of Mahendra, Sanghamitra and Kunal under the ideals of peace away from their father's violence and destruction.
+The story of Ashoka and his first wife, Maharani Devi, the only Buddhist Empress of India, not only reflects their personal life, their constant clashes and their love for each other, but also reflects Devi's influence on two most important historical events of India, the Kalinga War and Ashoka's conversion to Buddhism.
+She was his inspiration for peace, and their love did not break due to a clash of ideals or even separation.
+Although people of different ideals, they showed immense respect to each other as a couple, and Devi's character shone in the upbringing of Mahendra, Sanghamitra and Kunal under the ideals of peace away from their father's violence and destruction.

 Book read: